 Visual health is essential!
 That is why we recommend yearly eye exams.
 This is especially important if you have been struggling to see near or far.
-Your optometrist can help you see by prescribing the proper lens to correct your vision, whether you are myopic, hypermetropic or have astigmatism.
+Your optometrist can help you see by prescribing the proper lens to correct your vision, whether you are myopic or hypermetropic.
 But, what exactly do these scientific terms actually mean and, how do they alter your eyesight?

 Myopia, also known as nearsightedness, means that your eyes can see objects that are close but distant objects are blurry.
 Basically, myopia is a refractive error, caused by either the eyeball being too long or the cornea having too much curvature, which does not allow enough light to be focused on the retina, the sensory layer of the eye.

-Hypermyopia, often referred to, as farsightedness is, contrary to myopia, a condition that blurs objects that are close.
-Although this may sound a little like the symptoms of presbyopia, it is a very different.
-Presbyopia is an age-related condition in which the lens of the eye becomes less flexible, whereas with hyperopia, the eyeball is too short or the corneal curvature is not pronounced enough.
+Often referred to as farsightedness, hypermyopia is, contrary to myopia, a condition that blurs objects that are close.
+Although this may sound a little like the symptoms of presbyopia, it is very different.
+Presbyopia is an age-related condition in which the lens of the eye becomes less flexible.
+While with hyperopia, the eyeball is too short or the corneal curvature is not pronounced enough.
 These two conditions do not allow the image to be properly focused on the retina.

-Being farsighted is hereditary.
-It causes your eyes to exert extra effort in order to see near and far.
-It may lead to eyestrain, sore eyes, fatigue and/or headaches.
+It can cause eye strain, fluctuating or blurred vision, general fatigue, or headaches.
 Symptoms can be avoided with regular visits to your optometrist.
-During the eye exam, the optometrist will be able to determine the refractive error and prescribe the corrective lenses.
+During the eye exam, he or she will be able to determine the refractive error and prescribe the appropriate corrective lenses.